 It’s all very well having shoes that drain well, or dry quickly, but if they don’t provide good traction and protection then you may as well just wear socks!

-The best water shoes for hiking and water-based adventures should have the following properties:
+The best river shoes and water shoes for hiking should have the following properties:

-Ideally, the soles of water shoes should be comparable to that of hiking shoes or sandals.
+Ideally, the soles of water shoes and river shoes should be comparable to that of hiking shoes or sandals.
 They should provide excellent grip on even the most slippery surfaces and are usually made of rubber.

 Easy to get on an off